-Forward-Facing Car Seat Laws in South Dakota
+What Are the Forward Facing Car Seat Laws in South Dakota?

 Children can transition to forward-facing seats with a harness once they outgrow the rear-facing weight and height limits set by the manufacturer.
 Typically, this happens when the child is between 2-4 years.
 Those using convertible seats can convert them to forward-facing seats by turning them to face forward once the child has met the relevant requirements.
 Other types of seats in this category are combination seats (doubles as a booster seat) and 3-in-1 seats.
 The harness straps should be used to secure the child, and they should be snug over the stronger parts of the body (shoulders and hips).
 This is crucial because, in the event of a crash, the straps help in directing the impact forces away from the delicate body parts and spreads them over the stronger parts.
 Seats of this type can support up to 65 pounds so children can remain in the forward-facing position until age 7.

-Booster Seat Regulations in South Dakota
+What Are the Booster Seat Laws in South Dakota?

 Children can remain in booster seats until age 8-12 due to the seats’ higher weight limits (up to 80 pounds).
 However, the decision to stop using booster seats and graduate to safety belts should be made based on height rather than weight and age.
 This is because safety belts are designed to fit anyone 4’9” or taller, so children shorter than this height may not fit.
 A seatbelt ready child should also be able to sit with his or her back straight against the back of the seat with knees bent at the edge of the seat and with feet touching the floor.

-The South Dakota Department of Social Services recommends children younger than 13 years should ride in the middle of the back seat because it is the safest.
+There is no law preventing a child from sitting in the front seat once they’ve reached the age of 5.
+However, the South Dakota Department of Social Services recommends children younger than 13 years should ride in the middle of the back seat because it is the safest.
 They also insist that rear-facing seats should never be installed in front of a passenger-side airbag.

 The law does not cover situations where children are left unattended inside vehicles.
 However, as a parent or guardian, you should protect your child at all times and avoid leaving them unsupervised.